 Library Service: The Council maintains a sizable reference library of documents relating to governmental functions which is at the disposal of interested legislators.
-The Council staff, at the request of an individual legislator, will assemble or order reference material suitable to tor, will assemble or order reference material suitable to his needs.
+The Council staff, at the request of an individual legislator, will assemble or order reference material suitable to his needs.
 This material may be checked out for a reasonable length of time.
-Other state agencies and departments often utilize the Council library material and are encouraged to do
+Other state agencies and departments often utilize the Council library material and are encouraged to do so.

 Information Service: When information is received which the director feels will be of value or interest to members of the General Assembly, it is reproduced and distributed to them.
-In addition, representatives of many clubs, organizations, and student groups, as well as interested citizens, tions, and student groups, as well as interested citizens, tions, and student groups, as well as interested citizens, tions, and student groups, as well as interested citizens, tions, and student groups, as well as interested citizens, visit the Council offices in search of information and material which they can utilize in pursuit of study projects concerning governmental affairs.
-Many telephone requests covercerning a multitude of legislative topics are handled from a wide range of sources.
+In addition, representatives of many clubs, organizations, and student groups, as well as interested citizens, visit the Council offices in search of information and material which they can utilize in pursuit of study projects concerning governmental affairs.
+Many telephone requests covering a multitude of legislative topics are handled from a wide range of sources.